RIM-161 Standard Missile 3

 The RIM-161 Standard Missile 3 (SM-3) is a ship-based surface-to-air missile used by the United States Navy to intercept ballistic missiles as a part of Aegis Ballistic Missile Defense System.
-Although primarily designed as an anti-ballistic missile, the SM-3 has also been employed in an anti-satellite capacity against a satellite at the lower end of low Earth orbit.
+With the Block IIA's range of 1,200 km, the SM-3 is the second longest-ranged anti-ballistic of the US Missile Defense Agency, behind the Ground-Based Interceptor.
+The SM-3 has also been employed in an anti-satellite capacity against a satellite at the lower end of low Earth orbit.
 The SM-3 is primarily used and tested by the United States Navy and also operated by the Japan Maritime Self-Defense Force.

+All SM-3 variants are manufactured by Raytheon and Aerojet, while the Block IIA is developed jointly with Mitsubishi Heavy Industries.
+Target acquisition is provided by the ship's AN/SPY-1 radar, and the missile carries the Lightweight Exo-Atmospheric Projectile warhead.

+In 2008, the US military destroyed its satellite USA-193, at an altitude of 247 kilometers, by firing an SM-3 from the USS Lake Erie near Hawaii, codenamed Operation Burnt Frost.
+The use of the missile was believed to be an anti-satellite weapon test in response to a similar 2007 test by China.

+The SM-3 was first used in combat during the April 2024 Iranian strikes against Israel, when four to seven SM-3s were fired to intercept at least six Iranian ballistic missiles.
+The SM-3 was later used in the 2026 Iran war including to intercept Iranian ballistic missiles in Turkish airspace.